Free camping in Montrose, Colorado

 The major town around here is Montrose, and the free camping in Montrose makes this a good place to stop for a night and take advantage of the town’s facilities.

-Why stay in Montrose?
+Why camp in Montrose?

 The scenery here is pleasant enough, but it doesn’t compare to the dramatic alpine vistas around Ouray.
 While Ouray is a destination in itself, I wouldn’t normally plan a trip around Montrose, unless it was for one of the town’s festivals and events.